Climate change in North Korea

-Climate change in North Korea is an especially pressing issue because North Korea is highly vulnerable to the effects of climate change due to its weak food security, which in the past has led to widespread famine.
+North Korea is highly vulnerable to the effects of climate change due to its weak food security, which in the past has led to widespread famine.
 The North Korean Ministry of Land and Environmental Protection estimates that North Korea's average temperature rose by 1.9 °C between 1918 and 2000.
 In the 2013 edition of Germanwatch's Climate Risk Index, North Korea was judged to be the seventh hardest hit by climate-related extreme weather events of 179 nations during the period 1992–2011.

-North Korean carbon dioxide emissions are estimated to be roughly 38.76 million metric tons of CO2 in 2020.
+North Korean carbon dioxide emissions are estimated to be roughly 56.38 million metric tons of CO2 in 2021.
 The vast majority of this is due to North Korea's reliance on coal for energy production.
 As a result of its mountainous geography as well as the onset of sea level rise and increasing frequency of extreme weather events, the biggest climate change-related concern for North Korea is food security.
 Low food production in 2017 and 2018 resulted in undernourishment in an estimated 10.3 million people.
 This has created a high dependency on foreign nations to fulfil food demands.
 This challenge - along with disruption to economic growth as a result of climate change - might undermine the totalitarian rule of the North Korean government and may be a cause for regime change in the future.

 Greenhouse gas emissions

-Due to lack of consistent reporting, North Korean greenhouse gas (GHG) emissions are largely based on estimates.
-The most recent report from the Global Carbon Project estimates that North Korean emitted roughly 38.76 million metric tons of CO_{2} in 2020.
+Due to lack of consistent reporting, North Korean greenhouse gas (GHG) emissions are largely based on estimates, with most recent figures estimating that North Korean emitted roughly 56.38 million metric tons of CO_{2} in 2021.
 Despite the inconsistency between estimates, the general consensus is that North Korean GHG emissions peaked in the early 1990s; according to UN statistics, emissions have declined by roughly 70% since 1993.
-Additionally, due to low energy consumption, North Korean CO_{2} emissions account for only 0.06% of global emissions; this is down from its peak of 0.96% in 1989.
+Additionally, due to low energy consumption, North Korean CO_{2} emissions account for only 0.15% of global emissions; this is down from its peak of 0.93% in 1989.
 This period of high emissions was largely due to the Chollima Movement, a government incentive that encourage mass industrialisation and economic growth, while the subsequent drop in emissions is largely due to the famine of the 1990s and its associated energy and economic crisis.